 4. Provide lawn and landscaping services

+Landscaping is a great idea when it comes to how to make money as a teenager!
 Many people are too busy or simply don’t want to take care of their lawns.
 It is a labor-intensive job that you can turn into a booming business.
 Mowing the lawn is one simple service to provide.

 However, you could also plant garden beds, weed flower gardens, rake leaves, clean up after their dog, or water any landscaping in their yard.
 Be creative based on the lawns in your local area.

 5. Provide snow services